alxndr/cypress-test-order-randomizer/PLAN.md

 ## user-experience

+These options will be tested in the forthcoming integration tests...

 - [ ] `randomizeFiles` option (boolean, default `true`) — whether to shuffle spec file order
 - [ ] `randomizeBlocks` option (boolean, default `true`) — whether to shuffle `describe`/`it` blocks within files
 - [ ] `seed` option (string | number, optional) — fixed seed for reproducible runs; defaults to a random seed logged to stdout